ctvedt/cicd_testing/README.md

 # cicd_testing

-just a dumb repo for testing!
+just a stupid and messy repo for testing!